isqo/Aframe-Museum/README.md

 </a>

 ## How to visit the museum
-Actually, you can visit the museum only with the browser **mozilla firefox.**
+Currently, you can visit the museum only with the browser **mozilla firefox.**
 Navigate to the project directory and open index.html.

 ## Getting around